3mdeb/news-and-ideas/blog/content/post/2021-03-15-fwupd-bsd-packages-and-ci.md

 # Providing fwupd support for OpenBSD

-OpenBSD ports a are a mix of the pkgsrc and pkg package manager.
+OpenBSD ports are a mix of the pkgsrc and pkg package manager.
 The distro uses pkgsrc tools to manage the packages and the Makefile syntax is similar to the pkg one.